katrinafyi/uq-course-data/README.md

  - Course, program and major requirements represented as a graph
  - Verification of above requirements

 `uq_scraper` is a scraper for UQ course data, written using scrapy.
+Scraped data is stored as JSON files in `data`.